mxstn/mxstn.github.io/_pages/mountains.md

 ---
 permalink: /mountains
 layout: page
-title: Mountaineering
+title: Alpinism
 ---

 Below I tried to collect more or less what I have done so far in the mountains.
-The list below does not include training laps and sessions, I only included more or less interesting things.
+The list does not include training laps to minor peaks, I tried to only include more or less interesting things.
+Still, the list is getting less interesting further down - and surely, "real" alpinists are laughing about it ;)

 Since I grew up in the Wetterstein mountains, they come first.

 ## Wetterstein